Alania: Independence and Christianization (late 9th–10th centuries)

 Surviving architectural monuments of the Alanian kingdom include three churches in Arkhyz, the Shoana Church, and the Senty Church.

 In the late 9th century, Alania became independent from the Khazars.
 In the early 10th century, the Alans fell under the influence of the Byzantine Empire due to King Constantine III of Abkhazia's activities in the North Caucasus.
 He sent an army into Alan territory and, with the Byzantine patriarch Nicholas Mystikos, converted the Alans to Christianity.
 The conversion is documented in the letters of Patriarch Nicholas Mysticus to the local archbishop, Peter, who was appointed here through King George II of Abkhazia's efforts.
 Richard Foltz has suggested that only certain elite Alan families were Christianized, the bulk of the population continuing to follow their original pagan traditions.

 When Ibn Rustah visited Alania at some point between 903 and 913, its king was Christian by then.
 The Persian traveler came to Alania from Sarir, a Christian kingdom immediately to the east:

 You go to the left from the kingdom of Sarir and, after three days of journey through mountains and meadows, arrive in the kingdom of Al-Lan.
 Their king is Christian at heart, but all his people are idolaters.
 Then you travel for ten days among rivers and woods before arriving at a fortress called the "Gate of the Alans".
 It stands on the top of a mountain at the foot of which there is a road; high mountains surround it and a thousand men from among its inhabitants guard its walls day and night.

+In around 932, however, the Alans abandoned Christianity, and expelled their priests.